greenbone/docs/src/faq.md

 For a comprehensive background see {doc}`History of OpenVAS <history>`.

-## Where can I ask question and get support?
+## Where can I ask questions and get support?

-Support is only provided for the Greenbone Enterprise Appliance products.
+Support is only provided for the Greenbone Enterprise product line.
-Besides that the Greenbone Community can be reached at [https://community.greenbone.net][community forum] to ask question.
-In this forum several Greenbone developers trying to help on a voluntary basis.
+Besides that, the Greenbone Community can be reached at [https://community.greenbone.net][community forum] to ask question.
+In this forum, several Greenbone developers try to help on a voluntary basis.

 ## Can you help with my issue on Kali, Cent OS, XYZ distribution?